amart42/FinalProject_Group1/README.md

 # Gameplay

 ## Overview of Gameplay
-The player enters a room, shoots bow/swings sword/blocks with shield, loots dead bodies for arrows/health/damage ups, the player goes to the next room
+The player enters a room, shoots bow/swings sword/blocks with shield, loots dead bodies for arrows/bread/wet stones, the player goes to the next room

 ## Player Experience
 *Provide a general overview of how the player experiences the game.
 Walk them through the screens they will see, what the level looks like and what their character can do.
 Give them a brief idea of objectives & hazards they will face.
 This should be in a second-person point of view using the word “you” to tell a story to the audience (players).
 Example: West of House.
 You are standing in an open field west of a white house, with a boarded front door.
 There is a small mailbox here.*